-Aggregations are groupings of details including industries, commodities, occupations, and ages.
+Aggregations are groupings of details including regions, industries, commodities, occupations, and ages.
 They have been thoroughly integrated into the model with respect to both policy variable creation and the results.
 Aggregations save time when you are interested in only certain details or when you would like to define your own customized structuring of all the details.
-The Aggregations that you import from other models using the Import Manager appear here.
+The Aggregation Manager allows you to create aggregations for each of the five supported detail types.
+Aggregations that you import from other models using the Import Manager appear here.